What is lethal injection?

 Lethal injection was first used in the United States on December 2, 1982, when the State of Texas killed Charles Brooks, Jr. California used lethal injection for the first time on William Bonin, in 1996, after a court ruled in 1994 that using lethal gas (then the method of execution) constituted "cruel and unusual punishment," in opposition to the Constitution's Eighth Amendment.
 Today, 35 of the 36 states that retain the death penalty use this method of execution.

 China, by far the world's most active executioner (though they don't report the number, it is believed to be in the thousands every year), began phasing out its use of firing squads in 1997 in favor of lethal injection, which is commonly thought to be more humane, but also reduces the risk of spreading disease among the execution team.
-Thailand, Taiwan, Guatemala, the Philippines, have also adopted lethal injection since 1997, though the latter two have since abolished the death penalty, and Taiwan has not killed anyone using the method.
+Thailand, Guatemala, the Philippines, have also adopted lethal injection since 1997, though the latter two have since abolished the death penalty.

 [Sources: U.S. Holocaust Memorial Museum, Mother Jones, Sept./Oct.
 2005, pg.34-39, Amnesty International (pdf), Death Penalty Information Center]